 A data reader takes data from the subscriber, demarshals it into the appropriate type for that topic, and delivers the sample to the application.
 Each data reader is bound to a particular topic.
 The application uses the data reader's type-specific interfaces to receive the samples.

-Dynamic data readers (Creating and Using a DynamicDataWriter or DynamicDataReader) can be used when code generated from IDL is not available or desired.
+Dynamic data readers can be used when code generated from IDL is not available or desired.
 Dynamic data readers are also type-safe, but type checking happens at runtime.

 2.3.2 Discovery, Matching, and Association